(ESP32 EFIS-EMS: last updated by Benjamin on March 19, 2026)

 ESP32 ADC issues

 Like many users, we observed nonlinearity in the only available ADC (the second is reserved for the system).
 By following Espressif’s calibration procedure, the linearity could be improved.
-But there is a second issue with this ADC: it is extremely noisy (especially compared to the ADCs on Teensy 4.x boards), especially when Wi-Fi is active.
+But there is a second issue with this ADC: it is noisy (especially compared to the ADCs on Teensy 4.x boards), especially when Wi-Fi is active.

 Therefore, it was decided to use two external I2C ADCs (ADS7828), one for ratiometric sensors and the other for non-ratiometric sensors.